 Firstly, please note that our products are quality-tested.
 Secondly, we inspect all shipments before they leave the warehouse.
 Thirdly, and also listed on our return policy page, you must make all claims for damaged goods within the first 48 hours of receiving them.
 Lastly and, most importantly, always inspect products upon delivery of your order to ensure it wasn’t damaged during shipping.

 I still have a question that wasn’t answered on this FAQ.
 What now?

 We're constantly amazed by the power of hemp!
 From delta-8 to CBD products, browse through our selection of hemp-derived items to see which appeals to you most.

-The ways to take advantage of CBD and now delta-8's benefits are virtually endless.
+The ways to take advantage of CBD, delta-8 THC, and other hemp compound's benefits are virtually endless.
 We also work endlessly to make sure our formulas are top-quality and that we're using the best possible ingredients.
 It's because of this that we never stop improving.